-- (4) If an animal or plant or animal or plant product is to be detained under this section, a biosecurity officer may - (a) direct the owner or custodian to remove it to the place specified under subsection (1); - (b) if necessary (because the owner or custodian refuses to obey the direction, or because of the nature of the biosecurity threat) arrange for the animal, plant or product to be removed to the specified place. - (5) If an animal or plant or animal or plant product is detained under this section, the owner or custodian shall be given a written notice stating the reasons for the detention and, if it was removed under subsection (4) (b), the specified place. - (6) The cost of removal of an article to and its detention in a specified place under this section is to be borne by the Service which may be reimbursed by the owner of the detained animals or items. - (7) Section 12 (Management of biosecurity holding areas) applies to places specified under this section as it applies to biosecurity holding areas, except that section 40(2) and (3) do not apply. - 61.
-Treatment or destruction of animals and plants and their products (1) If treatment is available to eliminate or reduce to an acceptable level the biosecurity threat posed by an animal or plant or animal or plant product that has been detained under section 60, a biosecurity officer may - (a) with the consent of the owner or custodian of the animal, plant or product, administer such treatment, or cause it to be administered; - (b) after treatment, release the animal, plant or product to the owner or custodian.

-(2) If -

-- (a) in the opinion of a biosecurity officer, appropriate treatment is not available in the Cook Islands; - (b) in the opinion of a biosecurity officer, there would still be a biosecurity risk after treatment; or - (c) the owner or custodian does not consent to the treatment being administered.
+- (4) If an animal or plant or animal or plant product is to be detained under this section, a biosecurity officer may - - (a) direct the owner or custodian to remove it to the place specified under subsection (1); and - (b) if necessary (because the owner or custodian refuses to obey the direction, or because of the nature of the biosecurity threat) arrange for the animal, plant or product to be removed to the specified place. - (5) If an animal or plant or animal or plant product is detained under this section, the owner or custodian must be given a written notice stating the reasons for the detention and, if it was removed under subsection (4)(b), the specified place. - (6) The cost of removal of an article to and its detention in a specified place under this section is to be borne by the Ministry, and the owner is entitled to compensation for damage to or destruction of an article (but not consequential loss) caused as a result of any such removal or detention. - (7) Section 12 applies to places specified under this section as it applies to biosecurity holding areas, except that subsections 40(2) and (3) do not apply. - 61.
+(1) If treatment is available to eliminate or reduce to an acceptable level the biosecurity threat posed by an animal or plant or animal or plant product that has been detained under section 60, a biosecurity officer may - - (a) with the consent of the owner or custodian of the animal, plant or product, administer such treatment, or cause it to be administered; and - (b) after treatment, release the animal, plant or product to the owner or custodian. - (2) If - - (a) in the opinion of a biosecurity officer, appropriate treatment is not available in Solomon Islands; - (b) in the opinion of a biosecurity officer, there would still be a biosecurity risk after treatment; or - (c) the owner or custodian does not consent to the treatment being administered.